-We like to use the phrase “stop, drop, and roll” as a reminder for how to handle conflict.
-The old elementary school hook the fire fighters used to tell us.
+We like to use the phrase “stop, drop, and roll” as a reminder of how to handle conflict.
+The old elementary school hook the firefighters used to tell us.

 If you feel your blood pressure going up, stop.
 Zip your lip.